-Car insurance premium can be very mysterious for those who don’t understand the nitty-gritty involved.
-For example, you and your neighbor might be having the same model, but when it comes to the insurance rate, there is a huge difference.
+Car insurance premiums can be very mysterious for those who don’t understand the nitty-gritty involved.
+For example, you and your neighbour might be having the same model, but when it comes to the insurance rate, there is a huge difference.
 Now, you might think, how is it possible?
-How can same cars have two different car insurance policy rates?
-If your premium is higher than your neighbor’s, then you might wonder,“What have I done to deserve this?”
+How can the same cars have two different car insurance policy rates?
+If your premium is higher than your neighbour’s, then you might wonder, “What have I done to deserve this?”

 Get the basics right

 There are many people who buy a car insurance policy without doing proper research or getting a proper understanding of the subject of car insurance.
 That is why it is important to get the basics right before buying a car insurance policy online.
 Do you know that it is illegal to drive on Indian roads without a proper motor insurance policy?
 Third-party insurance is a must for every car plying on Indian roads.
 For your knowledge’s sake, there are two types of insurance in India: Comprehensive and third-party liability-only.

 Now, let us talk about the price variations with regard to a car insurance policy.
 There are several factors involved in computing the premium amount.
 These are:

 Type of Insurance Cover